Here at Ted & Stacey’s Mattress Guides, we recommend replacing your mattress every 8-10 years.

-In fact, these older varieties of mattress need to be flipped to keep them in good condition!
+In fact, an older type of mattress needs to be flipped to keep it in good condition!

 But be aware: those days of the symmetrical-comfort mattress just might be behind us.

-More and more, innovative mattress companies are designing beds with elaborate multi-layer sleep systems in order to find every customer’s perfect blend of softness and pressure relief.
+More and more, innovative bed companies are designing mattresses with elaborate multi-layer sleep systems in order to find every customer’s perfect blend of softness and pressure relief.

 For a great example of the modern, one-sided mattress, check out our review of the Amerisleep AS3 Memory Foam mattress.

-They’re able to make one-sided mattresses thanks to advances in material science and textiles—with more durable materials, breakdown is a slower process and flipping isn’t as much of a necessity.
+They’re able to make a one-sided memory foam mattress thanks to advances in material science and textiles—with more durable materials, the breakdown is a slower process, and flipping isn’t as much of a necessity.
 What is more, memory foam mattresses perfectly adjust to your body, providing you with an amazing comfort level.

-With that said, some companies are finding new ways to innovate on the classic two-sided design that will be adjusted for mattress flips.
+It is worth knowing that some companies are finding new ways to innovate on the classic two-sided design that will be adjusted for mattress flips.

 Layla, for instance, is pioneering the two-sided mattress with a different firmness level on each side that you actually can flip!
 (If you want to find out more, our review has all the info you need.).
 How often should you flip your mattress in this case?
 Whenever you feel you need to make your bed softer or firmer!

 So what do you do if flipping isn’t an option?